peckpeck20/react-native-best-buy-app/README.md

 ## Demo

-to run the application on your device , install the Expo app and scan the QR code in this link below
+to run the application on your device , install the Expo app available in Google's play store & Apple's store.
+Open the link in your mobile or scan the QR code in this link below

 ```
 https://expo.io/@peckpeck20/best-buy-app